 Though the exact number of 300, just like the above exact litanies are not obligatory.
 The only obligations, again, are those whom the Qurʿān and Sunnah deemed as such.

 We do recommend the seeker and student in this school to perform multiple Adhkār daily Kathīran (a lot) without keeping a specific limit.
+His Knowledge of the state of your heart suffices, so keep your heart awakened and present.

 Any additional litany (Dhikr) that is not in the above 1, 2 or 3, is optional to adopt, so long it is consistent with the Qur’an and Sunnah and not prioritized over them.